-

 THC mimics endocannabinoids that the body naturally produces to send messages throughout the body.
 The endocannabinoid system (ECS) is composed of a system of receptors that help regulate a number of important internal processes, and it’s these receptors that cannabinoids like THC bind to.

 Further research examined the endocannabinoid system’s role in regulating fear and anxiety.
-The study revealed that the endocannabinoid system interacted heavily with the same nerve cells as GABA and played a key role in mediating anxiety and fear responses.⁵
+The study revealed that the endocannabinoid system interacted heavily with the same nerve cells as GABA and played a key role in mediating anxiety and fear responses.1

-The current body of evidence is growing, but further study is required before we can say conclusively that THC is an effective treatment for anxiety or depression.
+The current body of evidence is growing, but further study is required before we can conclusively say that THC is an effective treatment for anxiety or depression.

 Before incorporating medical marijuana as a part of your anxiety treatment, it’s important to consider the potential side effects that may come with cannabis.
 When consumed in high doses, THC can actually increase feelings of anxiety and paranoia in some users.
 This makes it all the more important to receive guidance and dosage recommendations from a qualified medical practitioner prior to incorporating cannabis into anxiety treatment.